ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 * Any DKIM-Authenticated Identifier if one or more DKIM pass results exist for the message being evaluated.

-Note: There is no need to perform Tree Walk searches for Organizational Domains under any of the following conditions:
+Note: There is no need to perform Identifier Alignment Evaluations under any of the following conditions:

 * The Author Domain and the Authenticated Identifier(s) are all the same domain, and there is a DMARC Policy Record published for that domain.